diethardsteiner/bissolTableDataEditor/README.md

 **WARNING**: Do not use in production!
 This project is in its early stages.
 Functionality has only been tested with PostgreSQL and MariaDB.

+**Note to Testers**: To get started, after downloading the project files just add the `pentaho-solutions/system/bissolTableDataEditor` folder to your biserver and restart the server.
+You should then find the plugin listed in the **Tools** menu.
+Please report any bugs via the github project page.

 ## Intended Purpose of the Plugin ##

 The **Bissol Table Data Editor** (BTDE) Pentaho BI Server Plugin allows you to **update** and **add** data to **small database tables** via an easy-to-use web-interface.